Day 1 You'll See:

 Monuments and Memorials Tour

 This walkabout gets you and your group of students around to the major attractions of Washington, D.C., each unique and important in its own right.
-Your tour, which begins at the White House, continues through the National Mall, along the Reflecting Pool and around the Tidal Basin, then wraps up neatly at the U.S. Capitol Building and Supreme Court.
+Your tour, which begins at the White House, continues through the National Mall, along with the Reflecting Pool and around the Tidal Basin, then wraps up neatly at the U.S. Capitol Building and Supreme Court.

 National Cryptologic Museum